Building A Budget With Allocations - All Flexibility Levels

 Students graduating from DCPS Dual Language (DL) programs will be able to communicate effectively in two or more languages and will be able to engage productively in an increasingly diverse and multilingual global community.
 All DCPS DL programs have as their primary goals the promotion of:

-- Bilingualism and Biliteracy
+- Bilingualism and biliteracy

 - High academic achievement